They call it ‘Merzcron’: The EU’s Franco-German engine is powering up once again

 It was the clearest sign yet that Europe’s most important alliance was back in motion.
 After years of sputtering and frustration under Olaf Scholz, the Franco-German engine is humming again, and it has a new name: Merzcron.

-Since Merz’s election, the two have met six times – most recently with other NATO leaders at The Hague.
-They will sit down together again on Thursday at the European Council meeting in Brussels.
+Since Merz’s election, the two have met several times – notably this week with other NATO leaders at The Hague and again at the European Council meeting in Brussels.

 Their shared agenda: to drive the European Union response on security, Ukraine and Trump-era uncertainties, and shape Europe’s role on the global stage.